colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 export { Board };
 ```

 This code block above exports the `Board` class as a module, making it available to import from `src/components/index.js`.
 There will be more components in the future.
-This change will simplify the code required to import multiple components.
+This change will simplify the code required to import multiple components over time.

 Return to the `FrontEnd` class.
 Import the `Board` class from `src/components/index.js`: